nicotine-plus/nicotine-plus/README.md

 Nicotine+ is a graphical client for the [Soulseek](https://www.slsknet.org/news/) peer-to-peer network.

-Nicotine+ aims to be a lightweight, pleasant, free and open source (FOSS) alternative to the official Soulseek client, while also providing a comprehensive set of features.
+Share files, chat, and find people with similar interests.
+Nicotine+ is user-friendly, fast, free, and open source.
+It provides features and refinements that focus on usability, while remaining fully compatible with other Soulseek clients.

-Nicotine+ is written in Python and uses GTK for its graphical user interface.
+Nicotine+ is written in Python, and uses GTK for its graphical user interface.

 Check out the [screenshots](data/screenshots/SCREENSHOTS.md) and [source code](https://github.com/nicotine-plus/nicotine-plus).